nyannkov/Psgino/MML.md

 T120L4O4@C(0xF)G@C(010)B>D
 ```

-## Header section
+## Header Section

-To add a header to the beginning of the MML, you can do the following:
+To add a header at the beginning of the MML, you can do the following:

 :V &lt;version-number&gt; [ [_header-command_] ... ];